makeup/makeup-js/README.md

 # makeup-js

-Mono-repo for all makeup modules
+All makeup modules are currently being moved over from their individual repos to this mono-repo.